Enter the 'petro': Venezuela to launch oil-backed cryptocurrency

 Sources say compliance departments are scrutinizing transactions linked to Venezuela, which has slowed some bond payments and complicated certain oil exports.

-Maduro's pivot away from the U.S. dollar comes after the recent spectacular rise of bitcoin <BTC=BTSP>, which has been fueled by signs that the digital currency is slowly gaining traction in the mainstream investment world.
+Maduro's pivot away from the U.S. dollar comes after the recent spectacular rise of bitcoin, which has been fueled by signs that the digital currency is slowly gaining traction in the mainstream investment world.

 The announcement bewildered some followers of cryptocurrencies, which typically are not backed by any government or central banks.
 Ironically, Venezuela's currency controls in recent years have spurred a bitcoin fad among tech-savvy Venezuelans looking to bypass controls to obtain dollars or make internet purchases.